-Where medication has been prescribed to be taken within school hours, parents/carers must complete and sign a parental consent to administration of medicine form prior to the medication being given.
+Where medication needs to be taken within school hours, parents/carers must complete and sign a parental consent to administration of medicine form prior to the medication being given.
 All medicines given must be in date, labelled, and provided in the original container with dosage instructions.
-Medicines which do not meet these criteria will not be administered, except in the case of emergency use of an inhaler to relieve asthma.
-Staff will not force a pupil, if the pupil refuses to comply with their health procedure, to take their medication.
-Parents will be immediately informed.

-Medication will be stored in a first aid cabinet or fridge, in a clearly labelled plastic wallet.
+Medicines which do not meet these criteria will not be administered, except in the case of emergency use of an inhaler to relieve asthma or an auto injector in the case of anaphylaxis.
+Staff will not force a pupil to take medication, if a pupil refuses to comply their parents will be immediately contacted.
+Medication will be stored in a first aid cabinet or fridge.
 Any medication left at the end of the course will be returned to the child's parents.
-Jennett's Park School cannot be held responsible for side effects that occur when medication is taken correctly.
-No child will be given any prescription or non-prescription medicines without written parental consent except in exceptional circumstances.